sean-watson30/Unit-1-Project/README.md

 ## Future Enhancements

-* The ability to have multiple rounds of questions increasing in difficulty before winning
 * The ability to restart a new game without needing to refresh the page.

 ## Thank You's and Aknowledgements